If you can't decide which enticing topping to use, just make them all.—Christina Pittman, Parkville, Missouri

 - 1/2 teaspoon dried oregano

-- In a large bowl, combine 2 cups flour, sugar, yeast and salt.
+- In a large bowl, mix sugar, yeast, salt and 2 cups flour.
 In a small saucepan, heat milk, water and butter to 120°-130°.
 Add to dry ingredients; beat on medium speed 3 minutes.
-Add 2 eggs; beat on high speed for 2 minutes.
+Add 2 eggs; beat on high 2 minutes.
 Stir in enough remaining flour to form a soft dough (dough will be sticky).

 Reviews for Best Dinner Rolls